zhijun-gu/sublime-evernote/README.md

 This will open a panel from which you can select a notebook and a note in it.
 The selected note will be converted in markdown format and opened in a view.
-This command only handles the main contents of the note and ignores the attachments.
+This command only handles the main contents of the note and ignores the attachments, but existing attachments will be left as they are.

 ### Search Note